openstack-infra/system-config/doc/source/third_party.rst

-* If the members of the program you want voting permissions from agree your system should be able to vote, the release group for that program or project can add you to the voting-testers group specific to that program/project.
+* If the members of the program you want voting permissions from agree your system should be able to vote, the release group for that program or project can add you to the <project>-ci group specific to that program/project.